leticia-de-araujo/API-ontrip/README.CAPACITIES.md

 body: {
     "status": "Error",
     "code": 400,
-    "message": "There's no type associated with this ID" }
+    "message": "There's no capacity associated with the Id used" }
 ```